 Government Moves to Curb Telephone Tax Refund Fraud; Tax Preparers Indicted in Four States, One Enters Guilty Plea

 Update Sept.
-16, 2011 — The DOJ news release on Florida guilty plea is no longer available to link to.
+16, 2011 — The DOJ news releases on the Florida guilty plea and California indictment are no longer available to link to.

 IR-2007-114, June 8, 2007